Posts

 Image

-Wild Ginger Botanical Illustrations by Laura Watson Discovering the Beauty of Asarum caudatum : Western Wild Ginger Asarum caudatum , commonly known as Western Wild Ginger, is a fascinating native plant found in the moist, shaded forests of British Columbia and the Pacific Northwest.
+Wild Ginger, Ink & Watercolour by Laura Watson Wild Ginger Botanical Illustrations by Laura Watson Discovering the Beauty of Asarum caudatum : Western Wild Ginger Asarum caudatum , commonly known as Western Wild Ginger, is a fascinating native plant found in the moist, shaded forests of British Columbia and the Pacific Northwest.
 This intriguing plant has captured my curiosity as a naturalist and inspired my creativity as a botanical artist.
 In this article, I’ll share some intriguing facts about wild ginger, its habitat, and my personal connection to it—all complemented by my watercolor illustrations.
 Wild Ginger Botanical Illustrations by Laura Watson A Closer Look at Asarum caudatum Despite its name, Western Wild Ginger isn’t closely related to the culinary ginger we use in cooking.
 Instead, it belongs to the Aristolochiaceae family, which includes a variety of woodland plants with unique adaptations.
-The plant’s common name comes from the strong ginger-like scent of its rhizomes when crushed, a characteristic that has mad...
+The plant’s common name comes from the strong ginger-like scent of...

 Why Do Most Plant Family Names End in "-aceae"?